awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 + AWS DMS doesn't support the `ROWID` data type or materialized views based on a `ROWID` column\.
 + AWS DMS doesn't load or capture global temporary tables\.
 + For S3 targets using replication, enable supplemental logging on every column so source row updates can capture every column value\.
 An example follows: `alter table yourtablename add supplemental log data (all) columns;`\.
++ An update for a row with a composite unique key that contains `null` can't be replicated at the target\.

 ## SSL support for an Oracle endpoint<a name="CHAP_Security.SSL.Oracle"></a>